 Japanese Translation and Interpreting

-In some ways, Japan and the Unites States have so much in common – they are both pioneers in technological innovation and love to think of themselves as “Number 1” (ichiban, 一番).
-On the other hand, our cultures are also very different in terms of formality, honorific language hierarchies and cultural expectations.
+In some ways, Japan and the United States have so much in common – they are both pioneers in technological innovation and love to think of themselves as “Number 1” (Ichiban, 一番).
+On the other hand, our cultures are also very different in terms of formality, honorific language hierarchies, and cultural expectations.

 These differences can be challenging for Americans to grasp – further complicated by the fact that the Japanese tend to value maintaining harmony at all times, and that includes protecting their American business counterparts from knowing when they have committed a social gaffe by Japanese standards.